antimof/UxPlay/README.md

 use "``uxplay -rpiwl``" as a synonym  for "`-v4l2 -vs waylandsink`" on a desktop system with Wayland (this applies to Ubuntu).
 On a system without X11 that uses framebuffer video (such as RPi OS Bullseye "Lite") use "`uxplay -rpifb`" as a synonym for "`uxplay -v4l2 -vs kmssink`".
+You can test UxPlay with software-only  video decoding using option `-avdec`.

  * **Red Hat, Fedora, CentOS (now continued as Rocky Linux or Alma Linux):**
 (sudo yum install) openssl-devel libplist-devel avahi-compat-libdns_sd-devel (some from the "PowerTools" add-on repository)